Future-Power-Networks/Simplus-Grid-Tool/README.md

 * The users should use matlab 2020b for running this toolbox.
 For using previous version of Matlab, please convert "Simplex_PowerSystems_2016a.slx" to the required version in the "SimulinkModel" folder, and use it to cover "Simplex_PowerSystems.slx".
 The Matlab version eailier than 2016a is not supported currently.

-* Before running this toolbox, the users should add following folders into the matlab searching path: "CustomerData", "GenericFunction", "Plot", "SimulinkModel", "SystemObject", "Toolbox".
+* Before running this toolbox, please run "Install.m" first.
+Then, please run "UserMain.m for using the toolbox.

-* For using this toolbox, please run "Main.m".

 * "PortBasedAnalysis" folder contains auxiliary codes.